Vector Selection Guide

 2. Risk of immune response: Adenovirus has strong immunogenicity, which may trigger the immune response and inflammatory response of host cells and affect the therapeutic effect.

-Depending on the type of recipient cells they enter, vectors can be classified into prokaryotic vectors, eukaryotic vectors, and shuttle vectors (which can exist in both prokaryotic and eukaryotic cells).
+2. Depending on the type of recipient cells they enter, vectors can be classified into prokaryotic vectors, eukaryotic vectors, and shuttle vectors (which can exist in both prokaryotic and eukaryotic cells).

-Based on the Ori element, vectors can be categorized into high-copy-number plasmids and low-copy-number plasmids.
+3. Based on the Ori element, vectors can be categorized into high-copy-number plasmids and low-copy-number plasmids.

-According to their nature, vectors can be divided into fusion vectors and non-fusion vectors.
+4. According to their nature, vectors can be divided into fusion vectors and non-fusion vectors.
 Fusion vectors are capable of integrating foreign genes into the genome of host cells, enabling stable expression of the foreign genes in the host cells.
 They are also known as stable expression vectors.
 In contrast, non-fusion vectors carry the target gene in a free-floating form within the cell, leading to transient expression of the target gene in the host cells.
 Hence, they are also referred to as transient expression vectors.

 The comparison between transient expression vector and stable expression vector is as follows :

-Vector type Transient Expression Vector Stable Expression Vector
+Vector Type Transient Expression Vector Stable Expression Vector

 Working Principle Itexists freely within the cell, promotes rapid expression of the target gene, reaches a peak within a short period of time, and is followed by a gradual decline.
 By integrating the target gene into the genome of the host cell, it enables sustained and stable expression of the target gene.